 If you’re allergic to chicken eggs, avoid quail eggs.
-Pregnant women and people with compromised immune systems should eat them only if they have been thoroughly cooked.
+Pregnant women and people with compromised immune systems should eat them only if thoroughly cooked.

 Quail eggs taste like regular chicken eggs.
-It has a higher yolk to egg white ratio, meaning they have a creamier and thicker composition.
-Compared to duck eggs, the taste is quite mild.
+It has a higher egg yolk-to-white ratio, meaning they have a creamier and thicker composition.
+Compared to duck eggs, the taste is relatively mild.

 There are five breeds of quail, which have been domesticated for their eggs and meat.

-The Coturnix quail is a meat bird due to its rapid growth and meat-heavy carcass.
+Due to its rapid growth and meat-heavy carcass, the Coturnix quail is a meat bird.
 The Japanese quail lays many eggs, around 200 eggs in their first year.

 - Bring water to a boil in a saucepan.
 There should be enough to cover the eggs.

 - Bring to just under boiling, then carefully submerge the eggs.